 This option, which would require a change in state law, would repeal the exemption under Sections 420-a and 420-b for vacant land.
 Since small parcels may be unsuitable for development, the exemption would be retained for vacant lots less than 2,500 square feet.
-Ending the exemption for vacant lots 2,500 square feet or larger owned by organizations that qualify under the existing law would generate \$7.6 million for the city.
+Ending the exemption for vacant lots 2,500 square feet or larger owned by organizations that qualify under the existing law would generate \$8.5 million for the city.

-PROPONENTS MIGHT ARGUE that since the land is undeveloped, it is not being used in active support of the missions of these organizations, which is the rationale for providing the exemption.
-The tax would provide organizations with an incentive to develop their lots-expanding the services and benefits they bring to the communities.
-Additionally, the tax that would be levied on any one lot would be relatively small, though organizations with larger, more valuable lots would face greater costs and greater incentive to develop their lots.
-By excluding small lots, the option would not penalize agencies for owning difficult-to-develop parcels.
-Lastly, a further exception could be made for small organizations by allowing vacant land owned by organizations with annual revenues below a certain threshold to remain exempt.
+PROPONENTS MIGHT ARGUE that since vacant land owned by a nonprofit is undeveloped, it is not being actively used to support the organization's mission, which is the rationale for providing the exemption.
+The tax would provide nonprofits with an incentive to develop their lots-expanding the services and benefits they bring to the communities.
+Additionally, because liability would increase with lot value, the incentive to develop would be strongest for those properties with the most valuable alternative uses.
+By excluding small lots, the option would not penalize organizations for owning difficult-to-develop parcels.
+Lastly, to ensure elimination of the exemption is not harmful to small nonprofits, lots owned by organizations with annual revenues below a threshold could remain exempt.